 Digital transformation is the biggest challenge facing businesses in the 21st century.
 Technology is changing quickly, and to survive in this brave new world you will need to implement digital transformation in your business.
 But it’s a dense subject, and not many organisations know how to deliver digital transformation themselves.

 In our latest white paper, The Digital Transformation Model, we answer the biggest questions about how to use digital to transform your business.
 Our digital transformation guide centres on a handy model you can use to drive and support organisational change within your business.

 In this article, we’ll take you on a lightning speed tour of the six factors you’ll need to implement digital transformation in 2018.

 Prefer in-depth analysis?
-Then download the report now.
+Then download the DT Model now.

 Our Digital Transformation Model encapsulates the diverse facets of this field.
 Explore How We Work for more.

 It's tricky to define digital transformation.
 I'd say it's a process of user-focused organisational change.
 It utilises digital technology, such as CRM automation tools and UX design practice, to catalyse your brand, business efficiency and customer experience.

 Namely, digital transformation is the logical next step of UX design, as it brings the array of digital development services into one.
 Without a user-centred design focus, your digital transformation will be for nothing.
 Keep your customers and users at the heart of how you define digital transformation for your organisation.

 6 key factors to starting (and embracing) digital transformation

 Your organisation needs a vision that every employee in each department can get behind.
 That’s because you can achieve what looks like the unachievable when you create a workplace culture that represents your vision.
 Your internal culture and vision can make or break your digital transformation.